 When possible, the tailpipe outlet location should not be modified because doing so could adversely affect noise, and exhaust system back pressure and surface temperatures.
 If it is necessary to modify the tailpipe, the following restrictions apply, and noise and exhaust system back pressure performance becomes the responsibility of the modifier.
 The tailpipe should be 1.8 mm wall 3.5" diameter stainless steel (409 grade stainless steel).
-Any extension to the system must minimize surface temperatures and the transfer of heat to the vehicleand surrounding environment.
+Any extension to the system must minimize surface temperatures and the transfer of heat to the vehicle and surrounding environment.
 The tailpipe must be oriented such that the exhaust gas exiting the tailpipe will not contact any downstream obstructions.
-The tail pipemust be located at a height and with proper orientation such that there is a minimum of 25 inches of flow length (straight line distance from the exit of the tailpipe in the direction of the exhaust flow) from the exhaust tailpipe to the ground.
-The exhaust cooling device must be reattached to the end of the tailpipe with the outlet positioned appropriately for the body installed by the body builder.
-To maintain the Diesel Emission's Compliance, Upfitter's modifying tailpipes can add up to a maximum of 8 linear feet and add no more than 180 degrees of combined bends.
-Please consult the exhaust system schematics for each vehicle model and option combination for further clarification.
+The tail pipe must be located at a height and with proper orientation such that there is a minimum of 25 inches of flow length (straight line distance from the exit of the tailpipe in the direction of the exhaust flow) from the exhaust tailpipe to the ground.